Broken Ankle Attorney

 What About Ankle Compound Fractures?

-Not being able to travel as you should lead to severe emotional trauma and even depression.
+Not being able to travel may lead to severe emotional trauma and even depression.
 Even if your ankle heals superficially, you could be facing years of physical therapy or arthritis.

-Our lead attorney, Michael Ehline has the empathy and experience to make sure that you are taken care of.
+Our lead attorney, Michael Ehline, has the empathy and experience to make sure that you h.
 Ehline is the victim of a severe ankle injury himself and is a disabled veteran.

 He has had to face the devastation of such a difficult time: mounting hospital bills, collection agencies, and credit problems that could compound such a situation.
 We know that you were struggling.